The-Alphabet-Cartel/ash-nlp/docs/v3.1/phase/3/d/step_10.6.md

 ### **✅ Phrase Processing Functions**
 7. **`score_phrases_with_models()`** → `CrisisAnalyzer.score_phrases_with_models()`
    - Score extracted phrases using ML models
-   - Uses injected models_manager for model access
+   - Uses injected model_ensemble_manager for model access

 8. **`filter_and_rank_phrases()`** → `CrisisAnalyzer.filter_and_rank_phrases()`
    - Filter and rank phrases by relevance and confidence